Two transmission towers in the distance, behind yellow flowers.

 Landscape view of Handies Peak Wilderness Study Area in Colorado.
 Photo by Bob Wick, BLM

-The Bureau of Land Management manages more than 245 million acres of America’s public lands and roughly 700 million acres of its subsurface mineral estate for the benefit of current and future generations.
+The BLM manages more than 245 million acres of America’s public lands and roughly 700 million acres of its subsurface mineral estate for the benefit of current and future generations.

-View our featured plans in development and plans in effect.
+View featured plans in development and plans in effect

 Public Involvement

-Citizens, user groups and businesses can participate in crafting Resource Management Plans; state, county, local and tribal governments can serve as cooperators in these efforts.
+Citizens, user groups and businesses can participate in crafting RMPs.
+State, county, local and Tribal governments can serve as cooperators in these efforts.
 Working with others helps us develop the best possible overall plans.

-Learn how you can get involved in each step of the planning process.
+How can I get involved in the planning process?

 NEPA Reviews

-The BLM makes sure that its Resource Management Plans meet the requirements of the National Environmental Policy Act (NEPA), either through the production of detailed Environmental Impact Statements or less-complex Environmental Assessments and related documents.
+We make sure that our RMPs meet the requirements of the National Environmental Policy Act (NEPA), either with detailed environmental impact statements, less complex environmental assessments or related documents.
 Most of these environmental reviews also offer the opportunity for public comment and participation.